artemalexpetrov/flickcrit4sky/README.md

    API ([Swagger](http://127.0.0.1:8080/docs/swagger-ui/index.html), [Postman](./docs/flickcrit.postman_collection.json),
    http.requests)

-5) Troubleshooting: ensure there are no port conflicts (adjust env file)
+### Troubleshooting
+* Ensure there are no port conflicts.
+By default, the application uses default ports for services.
+Adjust the `.env` file if needed
+* Also there are [known issues](#known-issues) that make some services unavailable

 ---